-Have a share in the precious mitzva of shmita And merit the tremendous bracha of וציוויתי את ברכתי -The ultimate bracha for wealth, abundance and overall blessing in life.
+Take part in the precious mitzva of shmita and be zoche to the tremendous bracha of וציוויתי את ברכתי -The ultimate segula for wealth, success and overall blessing in life.

-That enables you to privately OWN (registered in the Israeli TABO!), and not lease, a proper shiur of land in Eretz Yisroel, so that you, too can be zoche to fulfill this mitzva in its fullest hiddur.
+Agudas Shmita is the ONLY shmita organization that enables you to personally OWN and not lease, a proper shiur of land in Eretz Yisroel (by registering the unit of land in what's known as a tabo), so that you, too can be zoche to observe this mitzva in its fullest hiddur.

-Gedolei Yisroel express overwhelming support for this holy endeavor of Agudat Hashmita:
+Gedolei Yisroel express support for Agudas Shmita's holy endeavor:

-With one click, the shmita land is yours!
+With one click, and the shmita-ready unit of land is yours!

 One Square Ama